-Focuses on aspects of issues and topics in political science and public policy that involve extensive analysis of international relations or comparative politics and the corresponding academic research.
+3 cr Focuses on aspects of issues and topics in political science that involve extensive analysis of international relations or comparative politics and the corresponding academic research.
 Emphasis is placed on critical thinking, writing skills, and engagement with the political science literature.
-Examples of topics include: Model UN, Latin American Politics & Society, and Global Development.